YveeMutema/Supatodo/README.md

  <img src="https://imgur.com/7Rayrls.png" width="400">
 </p>

-In this repo is a simple implementation of a minimal todo app, used for demo purposes, Features include:
+In this repository is a simple implementation of a minimal todo app, used for demo purposes, Features include:

 - Server Actions
 - useFormState